Aditya-U7/language_scripts/README.md

 # unicode_language_scripts

-This is a simple program for printing the characters and the Unicode code points of various language scripts along with their character names.
+This is a simple program for printing the characters and the Unicode code points of various language scripts in addition to their character names.

-I have referred to various Unicode scripts for the range of various languages scripts.
+I have referred to various Unicode scripts for the range of various language scripts.

-You will be asked to select the script to be displayed from the given options.
+You will be asked to select the script for which characters will be displayed, from the given options.

-If you enter an invalid script i.e. not in the given options list, it will generate an 'Invalid input' message.
+If you enter an invalid script, i.e. not in the given options list, it will generate an 'Invalid input' message.
 After 3 incorrect inputs the program will terminate.

 Sample output of the program: